Metalcore: Stylistic elements

 Metalcore fuses elements of hardcore punk with heavy metal, as well as incorporating elements of groove metal, crossover thrash and melodic death metal.
 It is known for its use of breakdowns.
-There is debate as to whether metalcore is a fusion genre, a subgenre, or a genre of its own.
 According to Lewis Kennedy, although metalcore existed "in some form or another" throughout the 1990s, it was only during the early 2000s that metalcore became codified or distinguished as a genre with specific traits.
 He links this with the movement known as the "New Wave of American Heavy Metal".